yossato/virtualGimbal/README.md

-Calibration is required before you stabilize your video.
+Camera calibration is required before you stabilize your own video.
 See a [detail information](https://github.com/yossato/virtualGimbal/tree/master/post_processing_software) to do it.

 ## Install dependencies